Professor of Product and Spatial Design

 My work with the Design Against Crime Research Centre and also as Vice Chair of the Designing Out Crime Association (2002-13) has sought to contextualise crime issues through the lens of design.
 It does this by asking what society needs more of as well as what it needs less of (e.g. crime), whilst also making the case that ‘secure design should not look criminal’.
 Recently, I have delivered numerous socially responsive or social innovation designs for sustainability projects linked to my work with Adam Thorpe and the UAL DESIS Lab.
 Our DESIS projects argue amongst other things that by design, sociable cities can lead to safer cities.

 Current students & thesis titles

-Alistair Steel, Through the Hole in the Wall: the ATM as Tool of Users or Criminals in Digital/Public Space.
+Alistair Steele, Through the Hole in the Wall: the ATM as Tool of Users or Criminals in Digital/Public Space.